HimanshuPal2017/To-Do-List/README.md

 # To-Do-List
-  I am built this build using Html css and javascript.
-In this project user can add the daily work task .
+  I am built this project using Html css and javascript.
+In this project user can add the everyday work task .